louis-langholtz/PlayRho/CONTRIBUTING.md

 Steps to follow for making pull requests:

-1. Start by opening a new issue describing the bug or feature you're intending to fix.
-Even if you think it's relatively minor, it's helpful to know what people are working on.
+1. Make sure that there's an open issue describing the bug or feature you're intending to fix - creating a new issue for this if needed.
+   Even if you think the change is relatively minor, it's helpful to know what people are working on.
 Mention in the initial issue that you are planning to work on that bug or feature so that it can be assigned to you.